dsteinberg/libcluster/README.txt

    '<' cluster splitting has started (model selection) '=' found a valid candidate split
-   '>' chosen candidate split and testing for inclusion into model
+   '>' chosen candidate split and testing for inclusion into model 'x' clusters have been deleted because they became devoid of observations

 For best clustering results, I have found the following tips may help:

+0)  If clustering runs REALLY slowly then it may be because of hyper-threading.
+    OpenMP will by default use as many cores available to it as possible, this includes virtual hyper-threading cores.
+Unfortunately this nearly always results in large slow-downs, so try only allowing these functions to use a number of threads less than or equal to the number of PHYSICAL cores on your machine.

 1)  Garbage in = garbage out.
 Make sure your assumptions about the data are reasonable for the type of cluster distribution you use.
 For instance, if